-The Construction Labor Research Council (CLRC) has released a revised version of its annual Trends & Outlook Report now renamed Union Labor Costs in Construction.
-The report includes general and detailed information about trends in collectively bargained compensation in the industry, including data analyses by region, by time, and by trade.
+The Construction Labor Research Council (CLRC) recently released its latest edition of the Union Labor Costs in Construction.
+The report (previously called Trends and Outlook) includes general and detailed information about trends in collectively bargained compensation in the industry, including data analyses by region, by time, and by trade.
 It can be a valuable resource when preparing for collective bargaining negotiations, particularly when used in conjunction with CLRC’s latest Settlements Report.

 AGC is a founding member of CLRC and supports its mission.
 Collective bargaining chapters are reminded to please send new contract data directly to CLRC promptly upon settlement of collective bargaining negotiations.